lumoslabs/leanplum_api/README.md

 Leanplum calls it a REST API but it is not very RESTful.

+Leanplum also likes to change and break stuff in their API without changing the version number, so buyer beware.

 The gem uses the ```multi``` method with a POST for all event tracking and user attribute updating requests.
 Check Leanplum's docs for more information on ```multi```.

 Tested with Leanplum API version 1.0.6.